 PCR testing can find the DNA of HHV-6 in the blood to confirm it is present and reactivated.
 However, this does not rule out infection inside a gland, it only rules out presence in the blood.
 So it may be active in a gland or body tissue, but not present in the blood.
 For more detailed information about all the different types of tests check out the HHV-6 Foundations chart.

 Conventional medicine doesn’t mention much about treatment other than perhaps trying acyclovir which is used for genital herpes.

 Alternative methods are the same for HHV-6 as they are for the other herpes viruses like Epstein-Barr Virus and CMV.
 Here are the compounds that can work well for all herpes viruses:

 As stated in my other articles about treating herpes viruses, simply taking one or a number of these compounds will not yield success in the long run.
 This is because the underlying reasons for reactivation of the virus must be corrected in order to keep the virus deactivated.
 This is why you should work with a functional medicine practitioner to fix all the underlying causes of reactivation so that your body can keep the virus at bay for life.

 Human herpesvirus 6 and Hashimoto’s disease summary

-Since testing is difficult, I don’t recommend testing for it in adults.
-If other tests, as noted above show that there could be chronic viral activity, then I will target the virus.
+Testing in adults is useful if you see an increase of IgG levels greater than 4x the normal range which can indicate reactivation.
+If testing shows that there could be chronic viral activity, then I will target the virus.
 The treatment for all herpes viruses is the same, so if we are treating the Epstein-Barr Virus, then we will also be targeting HHV-6 for example.